adamfowleruk/mljs/planning.md

   - Docs: Get hold of MarkLogic bootstrap theme CSS from MY (License?)
   - Get MY to review app, workplace and widget UX
    - Ask about info panel headings on interaction vs. results panels
- - Advanced workplace functionality
-  - application wide settings
-   - DONE in all search options - By default exclude all workplace admin collection documents from search (additionalProperties, searchoptions, in searchcontext)
-   - Widget: list/create/remove search options
-    - automatically used a textarea instead of an input box if large string used
-   - Widget: edit search options
-    - handle basic search options
-     - options name
-     - number of results per page
-     - document transform
-     - additionalQuery
-    - list available indexes for constraints/facets (possible without priviliges or admin port?)
-    - search for a document and introspect to identify facets/constraints
-     - element value constraint
-     - indexed constraints
-     - validation feedback on the fly of indexed constraints
-     - allow specification of extracted metadata
-     - allow co-occurence specification
-  - Allow using other existing pages as template (copy and edit)
-   - template search well and results
-   - workplace page preview?
- - Workplace Security review
-  - Ensure all documents are created such that all app users can read them
-  - Ensure users can specify sharing constraints for workplace pages
-   - Private (only I can read and edit)
-   - Shared (Only I can edit, others can read/open page)
-   - Public (any valid user can edit or read the workplace page)
-  - Special role/privilige for editing workplace app documents?
-  - Workplace wide defaults for hiding Workplace config documents from all search results (How does REST API do this?)
-  - Share workplace via permissions
-  - Share workplace via URL
-   - Add this to My Workplaces option on non-owned workplace page load
-  - Edit limited to owner of workplace
  - DONE Docs: Workplace standalone app
   - DONE Roxy base rest only project
   - DONE Update build scripts to send latest files in to project